tiagofrepereira2012/xbob.spkrec/README.rst

 * ``--feature-extraction``: The configuration file for feature extraction
 * ``--tool-chain``: The configuration file for the face verification tool chain

+If you are not at Idiap, please precise the TEMP and USER directories:

+* ``--temp-directory``: This typically contains the features, the UBM model, the client models, etc.
+* ``--user-directory``: This will contain the output scores (in text format)

 If you want to run the experiments in the GRID at Idiap or any equivalent SGE, you can simply specify:

 * ``--grid``: The configuration file for the grid setup.